What is ulcerative colitis?

 Ulcerative colitis is part of a group of diseases called inflammatory bowel disease (IBD).

-Ulcerative colitis does not normally affect the small intestine.
-But it can affect the lower section of your small intestine called the ileum.
+Ulcerative colitis doesn't normally affect the small intestine.
+But it can affect the lower part of your small intestine called the ileum.

 The inflammation causes diarrhea, making your colon empty itself often.
 As the cells on the lining of the colon die and come off, open sores (ulcers) form.
 These ulcers may cause pus, mucus, and bleeding.

-In most cases, ulcerative colitis starts between the ages of 15 and 30.
+In most cases, ulcerative colitis starts between ages15 and 30.
 Sometimes children and older people get it.
-It affects both men and women and seems to run in some families (hereditary).
+It affects both men and women.
+It seems to run in some families (hereditary).

 Ulcerative colitis is a long-term (chronic) disease.
-There may be times when your symptoms go away and you are in remission for months or even years.
+There may be times when your symptoms go away and you're in remission for months or even years.
 But the symptoms will come back.

 In rare cases, when severe problems happen, ulcerative colitis can lead to death.